2ndSightLab/ai-tracker/mistake-tracker.md

 I had a variable in a file to solve a problem because the model coudl not resovel the problem.
 It was a simple fix.
 The model told me it no longer needed taht data and to remove it.
 Then it spent 20+ minutes figuring out hat wa sthe corect solution after spinning its wheels on no-end and completely re-architecting the program.

+Oh and after askign where it's going to put the var it tells me it si ALREADY THERE.
+SO it couldn't see this?
+Oh my.
+It is time to give it a rest.
+I just have one more thing...

 10 PM - Kiro is being dumb again.

 This was from earlier today: